LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 .. note:: Axom patches all built-in TPLs to be under the ``axom`` namespace.
-   This is to prevent symbol collisions with other projects, either our dependencies or downstream customers who wish their own versions.
+   This is to prevent symbol collisions with other projects, either our dependencies or downstream customers who wish to use their own versions.
 For example, ``fmt::format("foo")`` is ``axom::fmt::format("foo")``.

-They can be found in the directory: ``axom/src/thirdparty/axom``.
+These TPLs are located in the directory: ``axom/src/thirdparty/axom``.
 The basic instructions on how to update a built-in TPL are as follows:

 #.
 Download the new release and override the source that is already there.